 It is estimated that over 10 million Americans are affected with temporomandibular joint and muscle disorders.
 Often the pain will go away with little or no treatment.
 If symptoms persist, your dentist can recommend different treatment options.

 TMJ pain can be debilitating, so you must be wondering how long the pain typically lasts.
-Unfortunately, there isn’t an easy answer to this question.
+Sadly, there isn’t any simple answer to this question.
 The duration of the pain is dependent on the cause and the individual.

 Some causes of TMJ disorder:

 Grinding or clenching your teeth.

 If your teeth in the upper and lower jaw don’t touch evenly, you have an improper or misaligned bite, known in dental terms as malocclusion.